SoftwareAG/c8y-docs/content/concepts/applications-bundle/microservices.md

 layout: redirect
 ---

-Microservices are server-side applications.
+Microservices are server-side web apps.
 Microservices can be used to develop for example the following functionality on top of {{< product-c8y-iot >}}:

 * Integrations
 * Batch analytics
 * Decoder
-* Backend applications
+* Backend web apps

 Microservices are deployed as Docker images to {{< product-c8y-iot >}}, and follow specific conventions.
 They typically provide one REST API, which is available under /service/&lt;microservice-name&gt;.
 They typically access {{< product-c8y-iot >}} using the documented REST API.